rajrishabh01/NLP-FInalProject/README.md

-# NLP-FInalProject
+# NLP-FInalProject - Short Story Generation using RNNs and GPT
-This Repo is for the assessment of the final project in NLP
+This Repo is for the assessment of the final project in NLP by Rishabh Raj, Anusha Kalbande and Aakash Mahesha